Family Success: Top 5 Tips for Mid-Year School Transfer for Parents

 Source:

-*Aubrey Lakey is mother of and Learning Coach to two students at Oklahoma Connections Academy (OKCA).
-She transferred her children from a traditional brick-and-mortar school to Connections Academy in the middle of the school year after noticing how unhappy they were with the traditional school system.
+*Aubrey L. is mother of two students enrolled in Oklahoma Connections Academy (OKCA) and was their Learning Coach.
+She transferred her children from a traditional brick-and-mortar school to Connections Academy in the middle of the school year after noticing how unhappy they were.
+Aubrey originally shared her story in November 2018.